1414213/scwin2/README.md

 "IncrementsLeftElseRight": true
 "TapsElseHolds": false
 ```
-Seperates the thumbstick into a number of slices of Button types and activates the slice it enters.  *Buttons* is a list of Button types.
-The amount of slices is the size of *Buttons*.
-"Deadzone" is measured as a proportion of the thumbstick's radius and creates a range in the center where input releases.  *AngleOffset* specifies at what angle slice 0 starts.
-Measured in amounts of pie (1 would be read as 1*pi).  *IncrementsLeftElseRight* specifies whether the list progresses clockwise (left) or counterclockwise arount the thumbstick.  *TapsElseHolds*: if set to tap the Button respective to the entered slice will be tapped.
-If set to hold the slice will be pressed when entered and released when exitted.
+Seperates the thumbstick into a number of slices of Button types and activates the slice it enters.&emsp;*Buttons* is a list of Button types.&emsp;The amount of slices is the size of *Buttons*.&emsp;"Deadzone" is measured as a proportion of the thumbstick's radius and creates a range in the center where input releases.&emsp;*AngleOffset* specifies at what angle slice 0 starts.&emsp;Measured in amounts of pie (1 would be read as 1*pi).&emsp;*IncrementsLeftElseRight* specifies whether the list progresses clockwise (left) or counterclockwise arount the thumbstick.&emsp;*TapsElseHolds*: if set to tap the Button respective to the entered slice will be tapped.&emsp;If set to hold the slice will be pressed when entered and released when exitted.

 ### StickScroll
 ```